antimof/UxPlay/README.md

 "-vs ximagesink" or "-vs xvimagesink", to see if this fixes the problem, or "-vs vaapisink" to see if this reproduces the problem.)

+You can try to fix audio problems by using the "-as _audiosink_"  option to choose the GStreamer audiosink , rather than have autoaudiosink pick one for you.
+The command "gst_inspect-1.0 | grep Sink | grep Audio" " will show you which audiosinks and videosinks are available on your system.
+(Replace  "Audio" by "Video" to see videosinks).
+Common audiosinks are pulsesink, alsasink, osssink, oss4sink, and osxaudiosink (macOS).

 If you ran cmake with "-DZOOMFIX=ON", check if the problem is still there without ZOOMFIX.
 ZOOMFIX is only applied to the default videosink choice ("autovideosink") and the two X11 videosinks "ximagesink" and "xvimagesink".
 ZOOMFIX is only designed for these last two; if